fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

+> Hey Frederick, how should I deal with co-workers who are, in simple words, not up to the task given to the team?
+Currently I'm in my last year of college and I had to build some apps with people I've never worked with and the experience was pretty bad to say the least.
+I tried to do my best but I ended up being the "bad guy" and the "bad-teammate", so I would like to know how you approach this kind of situations.

 > Hey Fredrik potential subject for a new video:
 Do you think one would be better served to pick Java over C# as an area to gain expertise in.
 Why or why not and what do you see as the pros and cons of both?